Share On Social!

 Conclusions

 Future Research Needs.
-Additional research is needed to understand how the food and drink environment in and around schools impact the health of Latino students.
-Also, as federal school nutrition standards continue to be updated, future research should focus on the effects of these changes on Latino child health.
-Future research also is needed to identify the factors that may support or block Latino children’s physical activity—like family income, or availability of recreational facilities of resources—and how to increase physical activity among this population.
+Additional research is needed to understand how the food and drink environment in and around schools impact the health of students.
+Also, as federal school nutrition standards continue to be updated, future research should focus on the effects of these changes on child health.
+Future research also is needed to identify the factors that may support or block children’s physical activity—like family income, or availability of recreational facilities of resources—and how to increase physical activity among this population.

 See the Full Research Review with references (PDF)